 If you’d like to try a very long game of Monopoly, then you should play Monopoly Longest Game Ever.
 In this interesting spin-off, the game doesn’t end until someone owns every single property – and there are 66 of them.
 The game features only one die and tokens in the shape of tortoises and hares.

 Breaking Monopoly world records is not easy.
-You get a world record, you would have to apply to Guinness World Records and have your attempt independently adjudicated.
+If you get a world record, you would have to apply to Guinness World Records and have your attempt independently adjudicated.

 Records such as ‘the longest Monopoly game on record’ are not possible to officially record as record attempts must be planned in advance.